British Airways Flight 38: Aftermath

 Burkill and Coward were grounded for a month following the crash while they were assessed for post-traumatic stress disorder.
-Five months after the accident, Burkill flew again, taking charge of a flight to Montreal, Canada.
-He remained "haunted" by the incident, and took voluntary redundancy from British Airways in August 2009.
+Five months after the accident, Burkill flew again, taking charge of a flight to Montréal–Trudeau International Airport He remained "haunted" by the incident, and took voluntary redundancy from British Airways in August 2009.
 Burkill subsequently established a blog and wrote a book, Thirty Seconds to Impact, that denounced BA's treatment of the situation following the crash.
 In November 2010, Burkill rejoined British Airways, stating, "I am delighted that the discussions with British Airways, have come to a mutually, happy conclusion.
 In my opinion, British Airways is the pinnacle of any pilot's career, and it is my honour and privilege to be returning to an airline that I joined as a young man."

 All 16 crew were awarded the BA Safety Medal for their performance during the accident.
 The medal is British Airways' highest honour.
 On 11 December 2008 the crew received the President's Award from the Royal Aeronautical Society.

-British Airways continues to use the flight 38 designation on its Beijing to Heathrow route, operating out of Beijing Daxing International Airport, usually with a Boeing 787 Dreamliner.
+Until March 2024, British Airways continued to use the flight 38 designation on its Beijing to Heathrow route, before suspending the service in October 2024.

 Initial speculations

 Mechanical engine failure was not regarded as a likely cause given the very low probability of a simultaneous dual engine failure.
 An electronic or software glitch in the computerised engine-control systems was suggested as possible causes of the simultaneous loss of power on both engines.
 Both engine and computer problems were ruled out by the findings of the February Special Bulletin.

 Some speculation indicated that radio interference from Prime Minister Gordon Brown's motorcade, which was leaving Heathrow after dropping the Prime Minister off for a flight to China, was responsible for the accident.
 This interference was also eliminated as a cause.

 Initial analysis from David Learmount, a Flight International editor, was that "The aircraft had either a total or severe power loss and this occurred very late in the final approach because the pilot did not have time to tell air traffic control or passengers."
 Learmount went on to say that to land in just 350–400 m, the aircraft must have been near stalling when it touched down.
 The captain also reported the aircraft's stall warning system had sounded.

-The METAR in force at the time indicated that the wind was forecast to gust according to ICAO criteria for wind reporting, but it was not gusting at the time and wind shear had not been reported.
+A METAR issued twenty minutes before the crash indicated that the wind was forecast to gust according to ICAO criteria for wind reporting.
 The possibility of a bird strike was raised, but there were no sightings or radar reports of birds.
 Speculation had focused on electronics and fuel supply issues.
 A few weeks after the accident, as suspicion started to fall on the possibility of ice in the fuel, United Airlines undertook a review of their procedures for testing and draining the fuel used in their aircraft, while American Airlines considered switching to a different type of jet fuel for polar flights.